How To Write A Wedding Speech: Advice From The Experts

 Most commonly known as double-barrelling your surnames, this consists of combining both partner’s surnames to create a new hyphenated one.
 This is exactly what the global Desi influencer, Diipa Büller-Khosla and her husband, Oleg Büller-Khosla opted for.

-It’s important to note that this option can mean twice the admin, but that’s where NameSwitch is twice as useful!
+It’s important to note that this option means you both have to change your names, but that’s where NameSwitch is twice as useful!

-An increasingly common option, nowadays, is for couples to form a new last name.
+An increasingly common option, nowadays, is for couples to form a completely new last name.

 However, have a think, how many stories have you heard from your desi grandparents where an ancestor randomly decided to change their family name one fine morning?
 So, I guess South Asians have technically been doing this one for decades.
 Often, it’s a completely new & unrelated name!